 Will I need to stay in hospital?

-Following the procedure you will be taken to your room to rest, although it is usual to be able to leave hospital the same day, dependent on the nature of your procedure.
+Following the procedure you will be taken to your room or bay to rest, although it is usual to be able to leave hospital the same day, dependent on the nature of your procedure.

 Does the procedure hurt?